Indian doctors find success in tackling the 'invisible burden' of tuberculosis

 "Many of the patients are depressed and feel hopeless.
 But we encourage them to continue.
 It's not easy but a relationship develops overtime and the patients learn to trust you and will phone regularly just to talk."

-Under the program which began in 2009, health workers fortnightly visit patients at their homes and advise and counsel them and their families about the disease and what to expect.
+Under the programme which began in 2009, health workers fortnightly visit patients at their homes and advise and counsel them and their families about the disease and what to expect.

 Given the low incomes of many families, the hospital also provides supplies such as eggs and milk to patients who require a high protein diet and crèche services to help with day care.